qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 By using the `permissions_default_allow` configuration setting in `tenantConfig.json`, some resources can be set to be permitted or restricted by default if no permissions are set (default: `false`).
 Among affected resources are `Map`, `Layer`, `Print template`, `Viewer task`, `FeatureInfo service`, `FeatureInfo layer`.
 E.g.:

-* `permissions_default_allow=true`: all maps and layers are permitted by default
+* `permissions_default_allow=true`: all maps and layers are permitted by default.
-* `permissions_default_allow=false`: maps and layers are only available if their resources and permissions are explicitly configured
+* `permissions_default_allow=false`: maps and layers are only available if their resources and permissions are explicitly configured.
+Note that this means that every single map, layer and also group layer will need to be explicitly permitted!

+As a tradeoff between `permissions_default_allow=true` and `permissions_default_allow=false`, you can set use `permissions_default_allow=true` with `default_map_role=<role>`.
+This will permit all maps for the specified role by default, while default-permitting all map layers.
+If `default_map_role` is set, you can permit a map for `public` by creating an explicit `public` role permission on the map resource.

 Based on the user's identity (user name and/or group name), all corresponding roles and their permissions and restrictions are collected from the QWC configuration database by the [QWC Config Generator](https://github.com/qwc-services/qwc-config-generator), which then generates a `permissions.json` file.